jgstew/tools/AppleScript/README.md

 scripts with a `.sh` extention use bash to execute AppleScript using `osascript`

-Seems like AppleScript files should have a `.scpt` extention by default:
+Otherwise, it seems like AppleScript files should have a `.scpt` extention by default:

 - http://fileinfo.com/extension/scpt